The Synonym Tables

 Published by Poetry Question

-The Synonym Tables examine language closely and investigate how it shifts over time.
+The Synonym Tables examine language closely and investigates how it shifts over time.
 By extracting synonyms for common words today and comparing them to synonyms for the same terms from1947 in the scientific format of a table, the reader is invited to consider how the tool of language works, evolves, shrinks, expands, and fails.

 Several of The Synonym Tables first appeared in Storm Cellar, "a literary journal of safety and danger," Volume 8, No. 3.